test-acc-vaccym/genpwd/README.md

 # genpwd
-A password manager (?) which does not store your passwords on disk and provides plausible deniability.
+A highly secure password manager and generator which does not store any of your passwords on disk.

 ## Dependencies
 * Python 3.x